 The International Women’s Media Foundation is thrilled to launch the third year of the Gwen Ifill Mentorship Program.
-This initiative is designed to address the lack of diversity and women in leadership positions across newsrooms in the United States.
+This initiative is designed to address the lack of diversity in leadership positions across newsrooms in the United States.
 The program is named after our dear friend Gwen Ifill, an incredible role model and mentor.

 The Lauren Brown Fellowship

 The Lauren Brown Fellowship, created by her colleagues, family, friends and peers, carries on the legacy of Lauren Alix Brown, an influential editor at Quartz who died of cancer in 2019 at the age of 37.
 The fellowship supports the next generation of women journalists from underrepresented backgrounds – in 2020, it funded five of the IWMF’s 2019-2020 Gwen Ifill mentees in pursuing reporting projects and professional development opportunities to strengthen their careers.
 Learn more about the fellowship, and Lauren, here.